The Truth About Low-Calorie Bagels: What You Really Need to Know

 low calorie bagels, net carbs explained, total carbs tracking, APEX PWR nutrition, Portland nutrition coach, misleading food labels, real calorie counts, Royo bagels facts, added fiber issues, natural fiber benefits, macro tracking tips, One Time Macro, 12 Week Challenge, VIP nutrition coaching, sustainable nutrition habits, balanced whole foods, nutrition coach Jennie

-At APEX PWR, our clients often bring us questions about nutrition products that seem “too good to be true.”
-Recently, one client asked about Royo low-calorie bagels, which claim to have just 70–80 calories each.
-On the surface, that sounds like a no-brainer.
-But when you dig deeper into the nutrition facts, the story gets more complicated.
+At APEX PWR, clients regularly bring us nutrition products that look "too good to be true."
+A recent one: low-calorie bagels (like the Royo brand) advertising just 70–80 calories each.
+On the surface, that's a no-brainer.
+Look closer at the nutrition facts, though, and the story gets more complicated.

-• Net carbs vs. total carbs: Many low-calorie bagel brands list calories using “net carbs,” which subtracts fiber from the total carb count.
-This makes the calorie number look artificially low.
+The trick is almost always net carbs vs. total carbs.
+Many low-calorie bagel brands calculate calories using "net carbs," which subtracts fiber from the total carbohydrate count.
+That makes the calorie number look artificially low.

-Most of the fiber in these bagels comes from added fibers such as inulin, oat fiber, and resistant starch.
-While these ingredients can help a little with digestion, they’re not the same as natural fiber from fruits and vegetables.
+Most of the fiber in these products comes from added fibers — inulin, oat fiber, resistant starch.
+These can offer modest digestive benefits, but they aren't equivalent to the natural fiber in fruits, vegetables, and whole grains.

-• Water content (adds volume and promotes fullness)
+• Water content, which adds volume and promotes fullness

 • Micronutrients